 Great American Premier Softball Showcase

-Teams will compete in four age divisions -- 10U, 12U, 14U and 16U/18U -- and all games will be played in the Olentangy school district, which has 18 fields.
-All excess funds generated will be split among the high school softball programs at Liberty, Olentangy and Orange.
+The tournament drew 110 teams, many from out of state, to 18 fields in the Olentangy school district.
+All excess funds generated were to be split among the high school softball programs at Liberty, Olentangy and Orange.

 As he loaded equipment into his truck, 16U Lady Lasers coach Jeff Cavanaugh took the rainout in stride.